What is Esop?

 What is ESOP?

-ESOP full form is Employee Stock Ownership Plan.
+ESOP full form stands for Employee Stock Ownership Plan.
 Under this plan, employers offer their employees the stock of the company at a low or no additional cost that they can encash after a specified period at a specific price.
-ESOP examples in India include those offered by Flipkart, Myntra, and other companies when they were starting up.

 Employers decide the number of shares to be offered under ESOPs, their price, and the beneficiary employees.
-ESOPs are, then, granted to employees and a grant date is provided.
+ESOPs are then granted to employees, and a grant date is provided.

 Once ESOPs are offered, they remain in a trust fund for a specific period, called the vesting period.
 Employees should stay with the organization for the vesting period to avail the ownership of stock by exercising the ESOP.

-Once the vesting period expires, employees get the right to exercise their ESOPs.
-The date on which the vesting period expires is called the vesting date.
 Employees can exercise their ESOPs and buy the company shares at allotted prices, which are lower than the market value.
 Employees can also sell the shares that they have bought through ESOPs and make a gain on their holdings.

 If the employee leaves the organization or retires before the vesting period, the company is required to buy back the ESOP at a fair market value within 60 days.